silverstripe/silverstripe-elemental/README.md

 For information on configuring Solr please see [the fulltextsearch documentation](https://github.com/silverstripe/silverstripe-fulltextsearch).

+> [!WARNING]
-**Note:** If using this indexer, be aware that HTML tags will be stripped from the content before it is indexed.
+> If using this indexer, be aware that HTML tags will be stripped from the content before it is indexed.
-The Solr search results may add in emphasis tags or other formatting around matched key words, so you may need to allow unescaped HTML in your search results template.
+> The Solr search results may add in emphasis tags or other formatting around matched key words, so you may need to allow unescaped HTML in your search results template.
 You should use the `$Excerpt` property (see `SolrIndex::search` for more) to display the relevant search matches.

 ### Disabling CMS content search